 Any fuel storage proposals must be cleared by the ECO before any storage or stockpiling takes place.
-If the contractor proposes to use only small fuel storage facilities (< 200 litres) the following basic requirements must be adhered to:
+If the contractor proposes to use only small fuel storage facilities (< 200 liters) the following basic requirements must be adhered to:

-- Fuels and oils must be safely located out of harm's way from the elements and safety and fire prevention must be strictly adhered to. - All fuel oil containers must be placed within suitable drip trays to prevent accidental spillage of oils and fuels. - A suitable leak proof container for the storage of oiled equipment (filters, drip tray contents and oil changes etc.) must be established. - All spills are to be recorded in the ECO diary.
+- Fuels and oils must be safely located out of harm's way from the elements and safety and fire prevention must be strictly adhered to. - All fuel oil containers must be placed within suitable drip trays to prevent accidental spillage of oils and fuels. - A suitable leak-proof container for the storage of oiled equipment (filters, drip tray contents, and oil changes, etc.) must be established. - All spills are to be recorded in the ECO diary.

-7.11.15 Storing of hazardous substances
+7.11.16 Storing of hazardous substances

-Although no potentially hazardous substances will be stored on site it is important to understand how potentially hazardous substances are to be stored on site, the Contractor must submit a Method Statement detailing the substances and/or materials to be used, together with the storage, handling and disposal procedures of the materials to the ECO.
+Although no potentially hazardous substances will be stored on-site it is important to understand how potentially hazardous substances are to be stored on-site, the Contractor must submit a Method Statement detailing the substances and/or materials to be used, together with the storage, handling, and disposal procedures of the materials to the ECO.

-- Hazardous materials must be stored under lock and key in designated areas with properly displayed and visible warning signs. - No works related to the submitted Method Statement may commence until the Method Statement has been studied and approved in writing. - An effective monitoring system to detect any leakage or spillage of all hazardous substances during their transportation, handling, use and storage must be implemented.
-This must include precautionary measures to limit the possibility of oil and other toxic liquids from entering the soil or storm water systems. - Measures to protect hydrological features such as streams, rivers, pans, wetlands, dams and their catchments, and other environmental sensitive areas from construction impacts including the direct or indirect spillage of pollutants must be implemented. - Paints: No paint products may be disposed of on Site and brush/roller wash facilities must be established to the satisfaction of the Engineer and the ECO.
-Oil based paints and chemical additives and cleaners such as thinners and turpentine must be strictly controlled.
-A Method Statement detailing the paint management procedures is required. - Hazardous building materials: -Hazardous building materials (e.g. asbestos, fibre claddings, refrigerants, coolants, sub-station cooling oils, etc.) must be identified and dealt with in accordance with the relevant safety and health legislation.
-All such material must be separated on Site and disposed of at appropriate licensed disposal sites.
+- Hazardous materials must be stored under lock and key in designated areas with properly displayed and visible warning signs. - No works related to the submitted Method Statement may commence until the Method Statement has been studied and approved in writing. - An effective monitoring system to detect any leakage or spillage of all hazardous substances during their transportation, handling, use, and storage must be implemented.
+This must include precautionary measures to limit the possibility of oil and other toxic liquids from entering the soil or stormwater systems. - Measures to protect hydrological features such as streams, rivers, pans, wetlands, dams and their catchments, and other environmentally sensitive areas from construction impacts including the direct or indirect spillage of pollutants must be implemented. - Paints: No paint products may be disposed of on Site and brush/roller wash facilities must be established to the satisfaction of the Engineer and the ECO.
+Oil-based paints and chemical additives and cleaners such as thinners and turpentine must be strictly controlled.
+A Method Statement detailing the paint management procedures is required. - Hazardous building materials: -Hazardous building materials (e.g. asbestos, fiber claddings, refrigerants, coolants, sub-station cooling oils, etc.) must be identified and dealt with in accordance with the relevant safety and health legislation.
+All such material must be separated on-site and disposed of at appropriately licensed disposal sites.
 The Contractor must supply the ECO with a certificate of disposal.

-7.11.16 Use of cement or concrete
+7.11.17 Use of cement or concrete

-All concrete will be imported from a local supplier and will not be mixed on site.
-Concrete will be transported on wheelbarrows to the weir site through alien vegetation and disturbed land.
+All concrete will be imported from a local supplier and will not be mixed on-site.